-Based on the foregoing, the Commission concludes that it is appropriate for the Company to remove the temporary rates that were implemented in Docket No. G-9, Sub 771, and to implement the Company's temporary decrement and increments as proposed in the instant docket.
+Based on the foregoing, the Commission concludes that it is appropriate to implement the Company's temporary decrement and increments as proposed in the instant docket.

 EVIDENCE AND CONCLUSIONS FOR FINDING OF FACT NOS.
 18-19

 The evidence supporting these findings of fact is contained in the testimony and exhibits of Company witness Tomlinson and the testimony of the Public Staff Panel.